ghseeli/ghseeli.github.io/sage/permutation_tutorial.md

     </details>

     - Now, click "Projects" in the top left corner and navigate to your "Algebraic Combinatorics Class" project.
 The `permutations-tutorial.sagews` should now be in your files list.
-    - Close "Algebraics Combinatorics Class - Seelinger" tab since you no longer need it.
+    - Close "Algebraic Combinatorics Class - Seelinger" tab since you no longer need it.

     <details>
         <summary> Image </summary>